apache/parquet-format/LogicalTypes.md

 `UTF8` may only be used to annotate the binary primitive type and indicates that the byte array should be interpreted as a UTF-8 encoded character string.

-The sort order used for `UTF8` strings must be `UNSIGNED` byte-wise comparison.
+The sort order used for `UTF8` strings is `UNSIGNED` byte-wise comparison.

 ## Numeric Types